rdeepak2002/deeps-engine-web-demo/README.md

 ## Important

-The project is being hosted for free and only 1GB of bandwidth is available per day.
-Once that is reached, users will have to wait until the next day in order to be able to view the web application.
+The project is being hosted for free and only 10GB of bandwidth is available per month.
+Once that is reached, users will have to wait until the next month in order to be able to view the web application.

 You will see errors like "Image blob:https://deeps-engine-web-demo.web.app/ea0892e7-db89-4c02-b2c7-717a1688c6bc could not be decoded" in the console when this occurs.